Official 2021 Lineup

 Territory of Northeastern Oregon

-The Wanderlost is a coalition of Eastern Oregon musicians brought together by the solitary goal of providing hearty Americana music to even the most depraved of souls.
-Frontman Tyler Brooks' songwriting provides material based on real life circumstance with dark undertones of squandered youth and blue collar life.
+The Wanderlost is an eclectic collection of musicians brought together by the solitary goal of providing hearty Americana music to even the most depraved souls.
+Their original songwriting provides material based on real life circumstance with dark undertones of squandered youth, social activism and the age old topic of blue collar life.
 Three part harmonies are a key ingredient in the band's self-built Americana Acid Grass sound.
-Enjoy sensational moments of country, folk, jam band, rock and even punk styles in their original music.
+Enjoy sensational moments of country, folk, jam, rock and even punk genre's in their original music.
+Grab your hat, your partner, your drink and prepare for a party!!!

 Norman Baker & the Backroads